Losing Weight With Lipedema:

 Manual Lymphatic Drainage (MLD):

 According to curelipedema.org, MLD is a type of gentle massage that is encouraged to drain the lymphatic system.
 The lymphatic system is a network of tissues responsible for expelling toxins out of our body.
 MLD can help reduce pain and prevent fibrosis, which is scarring of healthy tissue.
 MLD therapy has shown to be beneficial for those suffering from lipedema since it reduces swelling of the legs and alleviates pain.
+You can also try a dry brush to encourage your lymphatic flow from home.

 Swimming is a low impact exercise and water exercises are beneficial to those with Lipedema since the main complaint of lipedema is pain, especially while attempting exercises.
 Water exercises strengthen muscles and stimulate the lymphatic system.
 It also takes the pressure off of the joints and is a proven stress reliever.

 Compression garments are beneficial to those with Lipedema.
 According to the Fat Disorders Research Society (FDRS), compression has multiple benefits, which are: the slow of fat cell growth, improves lymphatic flow, pain reduction, helps legs feel less heavy, and can help from lipedema advancing to the next stage.
 Make sure to educate yourself on the different types of compression and get your legs and arms measured, so compression is both comfortable and fits you properly.
+We love these BioFlect garments because they are easier to put on than most graduated compression and great for beginners.

 Editor’s note: If nothing else, wearing sports compression during the day, during exercise, and when you fly on an airplane is an easy and beneficial way to treat your legs well and prevent Lipedema progression.